 Susan B. Sloane, BS, RPh, CDE, has been a registered pharmacist for more than 20 years and a Certified Diabetes Educator for more than 15 years.
 Her two sons were diagnosed with diabetes, and since then, she has been dedicated to promoting wellness and optimal outcomes as a patient advocate, information expert, educator, and corporate partner.

-The National Center for Health Statistics reported in April of 2014 that the use of dietary supplements in this country is on the rise.
-Approximately 40 percent of people in the United States took supplements in 1988 compared with 53 percent in 2006.
+The use of dietary supplements in this country is on the rise.
+About 71 percent of adults in the United States take supplements, according to a recent survey conducted for the Council for Responsible Nutrition.
 With the baby boomers approaching senior citizen status, this number will no doubt continue to rise.

 Since the Food and Drug Administration (FDA) regulates supplements differently than prescription medications, you are responsible for doing your own “homework.”
 You need to know what a supplement is used for and understand the evidence behind this usage.
 You also need to look up appropriate dosages with the assistance of your healthcare team.

 Four popular supplements you may want to try